 Apples are also nutrient-dense.
-Their high acid content may help the kidneys to maintain acidity in the urine, possibly inhibiting further growth of bacteria.
+Their high acid content may help the kidneys maintain acidity in the urine, possibly inhibiting the additional growth of bacteria.

 8. Take an Epsom salt bath

 Both Epsom salts and warm water can ease pain.
-This can help to make the uncomfortable side effects of the kidney infection a little more tolerable while you wait for the antibiotics to take effect.
+This can help make the uncomfortable side effects of the kidney infection a little more tolerable while you wait for the antibiotics to take effect.

 9. Use non-aspirin pain relievers